 One of the Challenge topics was to write about “My Dream Day” so here’s mine…

 I’d wake up on my own – no snooze alarms – at about 8 am, sun streaming through the window.
 I’d we well rested and not have had any nightmares the night before.
 I remember my son is home for a visit but I let him sleep in for a while.

 I’d get out for a bike ride or a brisk walk, come home, head for the hot tub then shower.
-I’d practice the piano for a bit, then go out to lunch with friends, taking Michael with me.
+I’d practice the piano (or recorder or Aerophone) for a bit, then go out to lunch with friends, taking Michael with me.
 While we’re out, the maid will come in and clean the house.